sunnatTuychiyev/Mazzaly_backend/README.md

 GET /api/recipes/?lang=ru
 ```

-Translations are provided in real time using the Google Cloud Translate API
+Translations are provided in real time using the `deep-translator` library
 and are not stored in the database.